susesKaninchen/OnlyFeet/README.md

 - Libs: `esp32-camera`, `ArduinoJson`, `ICM20948_WE`, `VL53L1X`

 ## Firmware Behavior
+- **Scheduling:** The system uses three main FreeRTOS tasks:
+  - `tofTask`: A high-priority task that continuously reads the ToF sensor as fast as data is available.
+  - `samplerTask`: Runs on a strict 1-second cadence to record audio and collect sensor data from the IMU and ToF queues.
+  - `writerTask`: A lower-priority task that handles the slower operations of writing all files (JSON, WAV, JPG) to the SD card.
+- **Data Flow & Synchronization:**
+  - The ToF sensor runs continuously.
+A dedicated task reads the data and places it in a queue, overwriting the oldest sample if the queue is full.
+  - The IMU FIFO runs continuously without being reset.
+  - Once per second, the `samplerTask` gathers all pending ToF readings and all available IMU data from the last second into a single data packet for the `writerTask`.
-- Boot: waits ~8 s to allow USB‑Serial to connect, initializes I2C (400 kHz), sensors, camera, SD, and I2S mic
+- **Boot:** waits ~8 s to allow USB‑Serial to connect, initializes I2C (400 kHz), sensors, camera, SD, and I2S mic.
-- Scheduling: FreeRTOS tasks with strict 1 s cadence via `vTaskDelayUntil`
-- Synchronization: IMU FIFO is reset at the start of each 1 s audio window; audio and IMU are aligned to the same window
-- Camera: QVGA (320×240), JPEG quality 12, 24 MHz XCLK, 2 frame buffers in PSRAM
+- **Camera:** QVGA (320×240), JPEG quality 12, 24 MHz XCLK, 2 frame buffers in PSRAM.
-- Audio: 16 kHz, 16‑bit, mono; recorded in 1 s chunks and written by a writer task
+- **Audio:** 16 kHz, 16‑bit, mono; recorded in 1 s chunks.
-- IMU: ACC+GYR FIFO in continuous mode (~100 Hz effective), optional magnetometer
-- ToF: continuous mode with 50 ms timing budget (long‑distance mode)

 ## Files Written to SD (root)
 - JSON packet: `/pkt_<index>.json`